U.S. Justice Department urges judge to block AT&T-Time Warner merger

 Conrath suggested that AT&T would be able to hike fees that Turner charges for its content by about 10 percent if the merger were approved and that the company could withhold content from rival distributors.
 He referenced an internal email from Turner executives that Dish Network Corp’s Sling service would be “crap” without Turner content, as he paraphrased the stronger language in the email.

+If the merger went through, she said, she feared the next negotiation.
+“We’re very concerned that we’re going to be presented with a horribly ugly deal,” she said.

+Petrocelli, in response, pressed her in vain to show any analytics to prove that Cox needed Time Warner to prevent customers from moving to DirecTV.
+“You’ve never done a single bit of quantitative analysis,” he concluded.

-If the administration loses, that could open up the field for similar tie-ups between distributors and content providers.
+If the government loses, that could open up the field for more tie-ups between distributors and content providers.
 But a win could strengthen the hand of antitrust regulators looking at other, similarly structured mergers.

 AT&T and Time Warner are not direct competitors, making the deal a so-called vertical merger between companies on the same supply chain.
 The vast majority of challenged mergers involve one rival buying another.